-Ch ildren's & Young Peoples Services (1) Driving our work Increase the number of children reaching a good level of development at the end of reception.
+Ch ildren's & Young Peoples Services (1) Dr riving our work of reception deliver on Increase the weight (Pre- deliver on Reduce fae has through Increase the number of children reaching a good level of development at the end of reception.
 (Prevention and health inequalities - Address health inequalities and deliver on the Core20PLUS5 approach).
 Increase the no. of children at 99.6th centile receiving support to manage their weight (Prevention and health inequalities - Address health inequalities and deliver on the Core20PLUS5 approach).
 Reduce family breakdowns and the number of Care Home Placements a CYP has through support to the CYP and staff closest to them.
-Projects Purpose 2023-24 Summary of impact to date 2024-25 Progress & Impact 49 Early Years (Start Well) The goal is to improve outcomes and reduce inequalities in children's health, social, emotional, and physical development in the early years (0-5) through school readiness.
-The initial focus is on SEND and speechlanguage and communication needs.
-System Agreement to the new model.
+Projects Purpose 20 023-24 Summary of impact to date 20 24-25 Progress & Impact 49 Early Years (Start Well) The goal is to improve outcomes and reduce inequalities in children's health, social, emotional, and physical development in the early years (0-5) through school readiness.
+The initial focus is on SEND and speech- language and communication needs. • System Agreement to the new model. • Information was not available at the point of publication.
+50 Long Term conditions - pathway(s) re- design Delivery of transformation of children and young adult's pathways for Long Term Conditions: Asthma Obesity Diabetes Epilepsy • Public health-led schemes to support communication and education put in place. • Further proposals in development.
 Information was not available at the point of publication.
-50 Long Term conditions - pathway(s) re- design Delivery of transformation of children and young adult's pathways for Long Term Conditions: Public health-led schemes to support communication and education put in place.
-Further proposals in development.
-Information was not available at the point of publication.
-51 Cancer End of Life The original plans for investing in Palliative Care and end- of-life match funding received from NHS England for Children and Young People were revised to ensure a greater range of options for families of children and young people entering end-of-life.
-Proposals in development.
+51 Cancer End of Life The original plans for investing in Palliative Care and end- of-life match funding received from NHS England for Children and Young People were revised to ensure a greater range of options for families of children and young people entering end-of-life. • Proposals in development.
 Information was not available at the point of publication.

-Ch ildren's & Young Peoples Services (2) Driving our work Improve access to diagnostic services and reduce waiting times for Neurodiversity / LD & Autistic Spectrum Conditions.
-Reduce the MH emergency admission rate per 100,000 persons with a diagnostic code that includes Autistic spectrum conditions or learning disabilities.
-Reduce the proportion of people who are receiving care in a hospital whose care and support needs can be met in the community for those with Neurodiversity / LD & Autistic Spectrum Conditions.
+Ch ildren's & Young Peoples Services (2) Driving our work Reduce the proportion of people who all Conditions.
 Projects Purpose 2023-24 Summary of impact to date 2024-25 Progress & Impact 52 Neurodevelopment Autism in Schools Autism in Schools - An NHSE-led initiative to support inclusion and access for CYP with Autism in Schools, focusing on transitions from primary to secondary schools.
 Proposals in development.
 Information was not available at the point of publication.
 53 Neurodevelopment Children & Young people's Key working CYP Key working - An NHSE-led initiative to ensure every CYP with Autism and or a Learning Disability has a key worker to support them Proposals in development.
 Information was not available at the point of publication.
 54 Emotionally based school absence project An NHSE-led initiative to ensure CYP who are not attending school due to emotional needs are supported back into school, an integrated education and health initiative.
 Proposals in development.
 Information was not available at the point of publication.
 55 Neurodevelopment Assessment Community Hubs Neurodevelopment Assessment Transformation initiative and Wrap Around ND Community Hubs to transform pathways to ensure they are as efficient and effective as possible.
 Proposals in development.
 Information was not available at the point of publication.